Banger484/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+${name}, because it isn't define within the function, so it would have to look outside for the value.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name and string are the same, except for the result of the dice roll.

 c.
 What is the lexical scope of `newRoll`?

+It can only be called within the personalDice function

 ### Task 3 - Stretch Goals